Tiziano Ferro: La felicità al principio

 Ferro's first novel, La felicità al principio (Happiness at the Beginning) was published in Italy on 3 October 2023 by Mondadori.
 It tells the story of Angelo Galassi, a former Italian pop star living in obscurity in New York, who must face his personal issues and pull himself together for the sake of his newly-discovered young daughter.
 In September 2023, Ferro canceled the Italian promotional tour for the novel, explaining that his pending divorce prevented him from leaving his home in Los Angeles with his children.

 Sono un grande

 In 2025, Ferro announced that he had signed with a new label, Sugar Music, and a new manager, Paola Zukar.
 He said of the changes, "Working with a new team gave me the opportunity to look at what I do with new eyes, it was the opportunity to change some aspects of the work and fall in love with the music profession again."

 He released the single "Cuore rotto" ("Broken heart") on 5 September 2025.
 A summer 2026 Italian stadium tour, the Stadi26 Tour, was announced on 15 September 2025.
 On 24 September 2025, Ferro announced his new album, Sono un grande, which was released on 24 October 2025.
 A second single, "Fingo&spingo", was released on 23 October 2025.
+A third single, "Sono un grande", was released on 2 January 2026.

+Ferro performed as a special guest at the Sanremo Music Festival 2026 on 24 February 2026.
+On 2 April 2026, he released the single "Superstar", a duet with Giorgia.